annebrown/docs-tech/content/2.tooling/SSGs/mkdocs/config.md

 Most of MkDocs config is done in the `[proj-dir]/mkdocs.yml` file.
 For some plugins, order matters.

 The next section contains sample settings.
-Some of these are covered [here](./add-ons).
+Some of these are covered [here]add-ons).

 ## Sample Settings